This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 Grilling salmon on cedar planks is a pretty common thing.
 I’m not sure why I never thought about cooking burgers on them too, though.
 Bobby Flay thought about it.
 That means I had to make them too.
 These cedar-planked beef sliders were amazingly good.

 The cedar adds just a bit of a twist to the burgers.
 They smell absolutely fantastic when cooking.
 The cedar flavor in the meat isn’t overwhelming.
 It’s there, though.
 It’s definitely something different and it adds a bit of a ‘wow’ factor to your cookout.
-I also browned my slider buns over the cedar for a little extra cedar flavor.
+The slider buns were also browned over the cedar for a little extra cedar flavor.

-I served these burgers with oven-baked fries and Crispers that were tossed in garlic oil and fresh choppy parsley.
+I served these delicious cedar-planked beef sliders with oven-baked fries and Crispers that were tossed in garlic oil and fresh choppy parsley.

 I use this nifty little ole burger press to make these burgers.
 It’s the best thing ever for stuffing burgers with just about anything you can think of!